sbu-test-lab/ocov4j/README.md

  * **OCov** considers **the actual type of the object** under test (it means **which exact type of the object** executes **which part of the code**), and
  * **OCov** measures the coverage of **the inherited code (non-private code of parent or ancestor classes)**, in addtion to the main class code.

-In fact, in the **traditional code coverage** method, only consider the codes that are explicitly written in the class itself.
+In contrast, the **traditional code coverage** only consider the codes that are explicitly written in the class itself.
 It also doesn't matter what kind of object executes them!

 in summary:
 * **Traditional code coverage**: This method only measures the percentage of code that is executed by test cases.
-It does not consider the types of objects that execute the code or the inherited code of the object from super classes.
+It does not consider the types of objects that execute the code of the class or the inherited code of the object from other super classes.
 * **Object coverage**: This method measures the percentage of code that is executed by the exact type of object (actual type of object should be the same as the class under test) and also the inherited code of the class should be coveraged by tests to achinve high object coverage.

 for more academic information about these new criteria and how are effective refer to this academic paper: